 In accordance with the Section 106 Planning Agreement, a Community and Environmental levy is applied to all business aviation movements at TAG Farnborough Airport.
 The levy is increased for operations of the largest aircraft at the Airport (over Maximum Published Take Off Weight of 50 tonnes).
 On an annual basis all levy funds are presented to the local planning authority for allocation to community environmental enhancement projects within the vicinity of the Airport.

 Energy Management and Carbon Footprint

 Farnborough Airport is committed to efficient use of energy within Airport operations and has undertaken a range of projects to monitor usage and lower the associated carbon dioxide emissions that result from the use of electricity, gas and other fuels at the Airport.

 Airport Carbon Accreditation, launched by Airports Council International (ACI) Europe in June 2009, assesses and recognises efforts to manage and reduce carbon emissions from airport operations.
 The scheme consists of four accreditation levels – ‘Mapping’, ‘Reduction’, ‘Optimisation’ and ‘Neutrality’; each require increasing commitment towards comprehensive carbon management.
-TAG Farnborough Airport is currently accredited at the “Optimisation” level having demonstrated a continued reduction in carbon footprint through implementation of a structured carbon management plan.
+In May 2018, TAG Farnborough Airport was confirmed as achieving “Neutrality” and in doing so became the first business aviation airport in the world to achieve the top tier of Airport Carbon Accreditation.

 The following reports are submitted to and published on the Rushmoor Borough Council website: